AndreaHobby/CKD-Prediction/README.md

 ## Final Thoughts
 Since I chose to create categorical variables from some of the continious variables, it is possible that I lost some information and decreased accuracy.
+Also, I dropped missing values for this analysis but next time I would consider imputing the missing data.

 <a name="NextSteps"/>